Tips for IELTS Speaking

 7 Tips for IELTS Speaking Test

 IELTS is an internationally accepted and recognized test that measures the proficiency of English Language of the candidates who choose to take this test either for studying or working in an English-speaking country.
 The joint owners of the test include the British Council IDP, IELTS Australia and the University of Cambridge ESOL Examinations.
-The IELTS test is the most congruent and unbiased method of testing the English Language skills of the students and the test is administered in over 800 centers that are spread across 130 countries.
-IELTS include the following versions:
+This test is the most congruent and unbiased method of testing the English Language skills of the students and the test is administered in over 800 centers that are spread across 130 countries.
+It has the following versions:

 - General Training: This is taken by those candidates who are interested to migrate to an English-speaking country and pursue their studies below degree level.